dviererbe/StackOverflow-Question-69828242-Example/README.md

 # Example solution for the [Stack Overflow Question 69828242](https://stackoverflow.com/questions/69828242/how-to-pass-none-english-letters-to-json)

-This solution demonstrated how to use the [System.Text.Json.JsonSerializer](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.jsonserializer?view=net-6.0) to deserialize an json string that is encoded with non ASCII Characters like `ä`, `ü`, `ö`, `ß` without the use of escaping (see [RFC 8259 Section 7](https://datatracker.ietf.org/doc/html/rfc8259#section-7)).
+This solution demonstrates how to use the [System.Text.Json.JsonSerializer](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.jsonserializer?view=net-6.0) to deserialize an json string that is encoded with non ASCII Characters like `ä`, `ü`, `ö`, `ß` without the use of escaping (see [RFC 8259 Section 7](https://datatracker.ietf.org/doc/html/rfc8259#section-7)).

 ## TL;DR